bpohoriletz/bpohoriletz.github.io/_posts/2018-04-20-two-levels-deep-service-objects.md

 I needed an example of complicated Service Object and found it in one of the Discourse source [files][example]{:target='_blank_'}.
-I'm not criticizing this code by any mean and there is an a great example of what I'm going to try to acheive in the same [repository][good_example]{:target='_blank_'}
+I'm not criticizing this code by any mean and there is a great example of what I'm going to try to acheive in the same [repository][good_example]{:target='_blank_'}

 I personally prefer small classes, short, single purpose methods over